Exercising Your Pet

 - It’s also worth remembering to exercise your dog’s brain and provide cognitive challenges, for example training them to bow on command or challenging them with a puzzle toy.

 There are lots of other ways in which you can exercise your dog; these have hopefully just provided a few ideas to get you started!
-For more tips, check out our blog on weight management >

 It’s not just dogs that require regular exercise!
 Cats also need exercise to ensure they remain in good health and fitness.
 Obesity in cats is a common problem noted in veterinary practices and quite often it’s thought that owners perceive a fat cat as a happy cat.
 Alongside dietary intervention, exercise is a key factor in making sure cats remain a happy, healthy weight.